NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 The contents of the two folders, which we call **source and destination folders are _synchronized_**.
 The source and destination folders can be on the same computer, or they could be on separate computers that are accessible over a network or the Internet.

-In the most typical backup scenario, the *source* would be the disk which is *mounted* on your NeCTAR instance, and the *destination* would be your office computer or a server at your research organisation onto which the data will be backed up.
+In the most typical backup scenario, the *source* would be the disk which is *mounted* on your NeCTAR instance, and the *destination* would be a server at your research organisation onto which the data will be backed up.
+The *destination* folder can also be on your local computer, though this is not a robust backup location, so it is recommended to use a dedicated backup server.

 {% BgBox info %}
 Rsync creates **incremental backups**, which means only what has changed in the directory since the last backup will be copied to the backup folder, so not every time a backup is performed all files have to be transferred again.
 This speeds up the backup process, especially with slow network connections.